arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### Portenta X8 Board Manager

 ***Note: this is an optional step.
-Although the Portenta X8 Board manager opens a wide range of possibilities that are important for business applications, the Portenta X8 can be used for free without the need of any additional payed license***
+Although the Portenta X8 Board manager opens a wide range of possibilities that are important for business applications, the Portenta X8 can be used for free without the need of any additional paid license***

 Now you can start connecting your Portenta X8 to the Portenta X8 Board Manager.
 To enjoy this feature, you need an Arduino Cloud for business account.